dennisnordberg/julia-school/content/julia/dataframes.md

 >
 > If you look closely, our rule is actually a function.
 It's not a named function like `print()`.
 >
 > Rather, it's an "anonymous" function, because it doesn't have a name.
 Specifically, it's a "stabby lambda" anonymous function.
-"Stabby" because it has a stabby arrow, like this:
+"Stabby" because it has a stabby arrow, `->`.
->
-> `->`
 >
 > And the reason we're using an anonymous rather than named function is because we're only using it once, and it's more concise this way.
 Whereas we might use our `print` function every second day, so it makes sense for it to have a name.
 >